Gemini and other generative AI models process input and output at a granularity called a token.

 prompt = "Tell me about this video"

-your_file = genai.upload_file(path=media / "Big_Buck_Bunny.mp4")
+your_file = client.files.upload(file=media / "Big_Buck_Bunny.mp4")

-print("processing video...")
+print("Processing video...")

 time.sleep(5)

-your_file = genai.get_file(your_file.name)
+your_file = client.files.get(name=your_file.name)

-# ( total_tokens: 300 )
+# ( e.g., total_tokens: 300 )

-response = model.generate_content([prompt, your_file])
+response = client.models.generate_content(

 print(response.usage_metadata)

-# ( prompt_token_count: 301, candidates_token_count: 60, total_token_count: 361 )
+# ( e.g., prompt_token_count: 301, candidates_token_count: 60, total_token_count: 361 )

 System instructions and tools